minio/docs/source/operations/monitoring/grafana.rst

 Visualize MinIO bucket metrics with the official MinIO Grafana dashboard for buckets available on the `Grafana dashboard portal <https://grafana.com/grafana/dashboards/19237-minio-bucket-dashboard//>`__.

-Bucket metrics can be viewed in the Grafana dashboard using the `bucket json file on GitHub <https://raw.githubusercontent.com/minio/minio/master/docs/metrics/prometheus/grafana/minio-bucket.json>`__.
+Bucket metrics can be viewed in the Grafana dashboard using the `bucket JSON file on GitHub <https://raw.githubusercontent.com/minio/minio/master/docs/metrics/prometheus/grafana/minio-bucket.json>`__.

 .. image:: /images/grafana-bucket.png
    :width: 600px